codepr/webcrawler-from-scratch/chapter1/fetcher.md

 > languages.*<br>
 > ***Rob Pike***

-Let's say we're about to implement an object `ImageWriter` that writes binary formatted images to disk, we just need to write the method `Write` of the `io.Writer` interface without explicitly declare that we're implementing it.
-At the same time let's say we have an object from a third-party library that exposes a method `ReadLine` we can easily declare an interface `ReadLiner` with only a method `ReadLine` inside and use either the third-party object (or whatever object with a `ReadLine` method) or a newly defined object with the `ReadLine` method defined into a simple function `ReadByLine(r ReadLiner)`.
+Let's say we're about to design an object `ImageWriter` that writes binary formatted images to disk, we just need to implement the method `Write` of the `io.Writer` interface without explicitly declare that we're implementing it, this way our `ImageWriter` object can be used anywhere an `io.Writer` is accepted.
+At the same time let's say we have an object from a third-party library that exposes a method `ReadLine`, we can easily declare an interface `ReadLiner` with only a method `ReadLine` inside and use either the third-party object (or whatever object with a `ReadLine` method) or a newly defined object with the `ReadLine` method defined into a simple function `ReadByLine(r ReadLiner)`.<br>
-This is a principle of **accepts interfaces, return structs** [^2], in other words if a function signature accepts an interface, then callers have the option to pass in any concrete type, just as long as it implements that interface.
-The implication is that interfaces should be declared close to where they're used.<br>
-This is really akin to a duck-typing behavior at compile time, and it's enabled by this feature of go, making it, for some aspects, really similar to dynamic languages like Python or Ruby.
+It's the principle of **accepts interfaces, return structs** [^2], in other words if a function signature accepts an interface, then callers have the option to pass in any concrete type, just as long as it implements that interface.
+The implication is that interfaces should be declared close to where they're used.<br> This is really akin to a duck-typing behavior at compile time, and it's enabled by this feature of Go, making it, for some aspects, really similar to dynamic languages like Python or Ruby.

 **fetcher/parser.go**